Blog Hub

 Are annuities tax-free?
 Not quite.
 Annuities are tax-deferred.
 That means you don’t pay taxes on the funds while they grow.
 Instead, you pay taxes later when you receive the funds.

 When you do pay taxes, your annuity income is taxed as regular income.
-This means that the tax rate depends on how much income you earned and which tax bracket you fall into the year you receive your funds.
+This means that the tax rate depends on how much income you earn and which tax bracket you fall into in the year you receive your funds.

 That's different from investment products like mutual funds, which are taxed as capital gains.
 Depending on your income, your federal income tax rate could be higher than the capital gains rate.